Mexico City

 Women are entitled to 12 weeks of maternity leave.
 Men, on the other hand, can take 5 days of paid rest after the child is born.

-Women who are breastfeeding have an allowance of 2 extra breaks per day to feed the child, or pump, or a reduction of 1 hour of their workday for up to 6 months after having a child.
+Women who are breastfeeding have an allowance of 2 extra breaks per day to feed the child, or pump.
+This is equal to a reduction of 1 hour of their workday for up to 6 months after having a child.

-Offering the bare minimum in terms of benefits and compensation will keep your company compliant, but it might not be the best approach for retaining and recruiting the best talent.
+Offering the bare minimum in terms of benefits and compensation will keep your company compliant, but it might not be the best approach for retaining and recruiting the best talent in Mexico.

 To keep your employees happy and healthy, consider adding benefits such as food vouchers and private health insurance to keep your team motivated.